-This category of financial liabilities includes trade and other payables and loans and other borrowings.
+This category of financial liabilities includes trade and other creditors, accruals, and borrowings.

 Derecognition of financial liabilities

 The Company derecognises financial liabilities when, and only when, the Company's obligations are discharged, cancelled or have expired.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.